 Lachit Borphukan: The Unsung Hero Of India and Assam

 - He was selected as Borphukan by King Chakradhwaj Singha.
-Borphukan was an administrative title within Ahom Army and it meant leader of entire Army.
-During Lachit time the Ahom Army was divided into Deka (10 Soldiers), Bora (20 Soldiers), Saikia (100 Soldiers), Hazarika (1000 soldiers), Rajkowa (3000 Soldiers), Phukan (6000 Soldiers) and finally Borpuhukan (leader of entire army).
-It was due to his title that we call him Lachit Borphukan.
+Borphukan was an administrative title within the Ahom Army and it meant the leader of the entire Army.
+During Lachit time the Ahom Army was divided into Deka (10 Soldiers), Bora (20 Soldiers), Saikia (100 Soldiers), Hazarika (1000 soldiers), Rajkowa (3000 Soldiers), Phukan (6000 Soldiers) and finally Borpuhukan (leader of the entire army).
+It was due to his title that he was called Lachit Borphukan.

 - In Jorhat, Assam a museum is constructed in the memory of Lachit Borphykan which is known as “Lachit Borphukan’s Maidan”.
 It is nearly 8KM from the Hoollongapar Gibbon Sanctuary and the last remains of Lachit Borphukan were laid under his tomb constructed by Swargadeo Udayaditya Singha in 1672.
 Lachit Maidan has a building called Lachit Bhawan which also serves as a Museum.
 People visit here to know more about the legendary fighter of Assam.

-After reading all the facts about Lachit Borphukan, one can understand the importance of Lachit Borphukan in the History of India but I am sure if the name of Lachit Borphukan is asked to majority of India, they will fail to acknowledge the name.
-Even the history text books of India lack the name of Lachit Borphukan just because he was born in the eastern part of India.
-The medieval India witnessed the heroism of some of the legendary fighters but it is unfortunate of us that we remember the name of Maharana Pratap and Chhatrapati Shivaji but never ever heard the name “Lachit Borphukan”.
+After reading all the facts about Lachit Borphukan, one can understand the importance of Lachit Borphukan in the History of India but I am sure if the name of Lachit Borphukan is asked to the majority of India, they will fail to acknowledge the name.
+Even the history textbooks of India lack the name of Lachit Borphukan just because he was born in the eastern part of India.
+Medieval India witnessed the heroism of some of the legendary fighters but it is unfortunate of us that we remember the name of Maharana Pratap and Chhatrapati Shivaji but never ever heard the name “Lachit Borphukan”.